BOTHWELL TIMELINE

 1891

-The official opening of the Brighton to Apsley railway occurred on the 22nd April providing a comfortable and easy means of communication between Apsley and Hobart.
-There was talk of it being extended to Bothwell, but this never came to fruition.
-St Michael and All Angels Anglican Church was consecrated by Bishop Henry Montgomery.
+The Brighton to Apsley railway officially opened on April 22nd, offering convenient travel between Apsley and Hobart.
+Although plans were discussed to extend the line to Bothwell, they never materialized.
+Around the same time, St Michael and All Angels Anglican Church was consecrated by Bishop Henry Montgomery.

 1892